 - A. 1.
-If a voter cannot communicate in English, an election official may communicate with the voter in a language both the election official and the voter (or voter's interpreter) understands.
+If a voter cannot communicate in English, an election official may communicate with the voter in a language both the election official and the voter (or the voter's interpreter) understands.
 [Sec.
 61.031(b)]. - 2.
 The voter may also select an interpreter to communicate with the election officer(s) attending to the voter in a language that is not English, regardless of whether the election officer who attempts to communicate with the voter understands or does not understand the language used by the voter, as long as the interpreter meets the qualifications in paragraphs 3 and 4 below.
 [Sec.
 61.032; Docket Nos.
 60, 66)] - 3.
 Upon taking the oath of interpreter, any person selected by the voter other than the voter's employer, an agent of the voter's employer, or an officer or agent of the voter's labor union, may act as an interpreter for one or more voters.
 [Sec.
 61.035; Docket Nos.
-60, 66] NOTE: This is a change in prior law, due to a Court Orders issued on August 12 and 30, 2016. - 4.
+60, 66] - 4.
 The interpreter may be a person provided by the authority conducting the election.
 However, even if an interpreter is provided, a voter may use his own interpreter.
 [Sec.
 61.032]. - 5.
 The interpreter may also accompany the voter to the voting station for the purpose of translating the ballot to the voter.
 [Sec.
 61.034]. - 6.
 A watcher may request and receive an English translation of a language spoken other than English between an election official and a voter.
 [Sec.
 61.036].